Over the past 15 years, nearly every mass casualty attack in Africa and Asia has included assaults on hotels.

 Restricting access to vehicles is not always an option since guests being dropped off will want to reach the entrance.
 Additionally, delivery and other service vehicles will also need to have access to the building.

-The solution here is to put in place a system for searching and scanning vehicles to identify dangerous items like explosives or weapons before they are allowed through the perimeter.
+The solution here is to put in place a system for searching and scanning vehicles (UVIS) to identify dangerous items like explosives or weapons before they are allowed through the perimeter.

 It is important to employ methods that are fast and effective not only for the guests’ convenience but because a bottleneck at the gate can expose those waiting to be checked to harm from attackers.
 Guards do not need to unpack a vehicle and inspect it like a fruit truck going through border control in order to be effective.
 However, they should be able to look inside and determine that there are no items such as gas canisters or other obvious large objects that could be used as part of an IED.